dlc-markets/pythia/README.md

 ### Pricefeeds

 Pricefeeds can be easily added as needed.
-To add a new pricefeed, say, Binance, you must implement the `oracle::pricefeeds::PriceFeed` trait.
+To add a new pricefeed, say, Binance, you must implement the `pricefeeds::PriceFeed` trait.
 Note that you will have to implement `translate_asset_pair` for all possible variants of `AssetPair`, regardless of whether you use all of their announcements/attestations.
-Create `binance.rs` in the `src/oracle/pricefeeds` directory, implement it, and add the module `binance` in `src/oracle/mod.rs` and re-export it:
+Create `binance.rs` in the `src/pricefeeds` directory, implement it, and add the module `binance` in `src/pricefeeds/mod.rs` and re-export it:

 ```rust
 // snip